tas50/graphite_reporting_handler/README.md

 Credits
 =======

 The handler was originally written by Ian Meyer and was converted to a cookbook by Peter Donald.
-Contributions by Lew Goettner.
+Contributions by Lew Goettner, Julian Dunn and others.